Measure To Control Tikka Disease of Groundnut

 Q. What is Tikka disease in groundnut?

-A. fungal infection caused by Cercospora arachidicola (early leaf spot) and Phaeoisariopsis personata (late leaf spot), affecting leaves and reducing yield.
+A. tikka disease of groundnut is caused by Cercospora arachidicola (early leaf spot) and Phaeoisariopsis personata (late leaf spot), affecting leaves and reducing yield.

-Q. What are the symptoms of Tikka disease?
+Q. What are the symptoms of tikka disease of groundnut?

-A. Brown spots with yellow halos (ELS) and black circular spots (LLS) on leaves, leading to blighting and defoliation.
+A. Tikka disease of groundnut symptoms include Brown spots with yellow halos (ELS) and black circular spots (LLS) on leaves, leading to blighting and defoliation.

 Q. What conditions favor Tikka disease?